-Through the University of Michigan’s Early Action program, you can apply earlier in the admissions timeline—received by November 1 of your senior year in high school—and receive a decision on admission earlier on in the process.
-The Early Action decision will be one of three: admit; defer for a final decision by early April; or deny.
+Through the University of Michigan’s Early Action program, you can apply earlier in the admissions timeline—by November 1 of your senior year in high school—and receive a decision on admission earlier on in the process.
+The Early Action decision will be one of three: admit; postpone (a final decision by mid April); or deny.

 You do not need to apply EA, but this fast-paced approach may fit your needs by providing you with a decision before the end of the calendar year.
 It's a great option if you know that Michigan is one of your top choice schools.
 There are, however, a few aspects of Early Action to be aware of before you jump in, particularly: